 Splash Mountain, Thunder Mountain, and Space Mountain in Magic Kingdom

-My son and I had a great trip to Disney World with a first-time visitor and it was fun to work out an "absolutely must do this!" list.
-Some might say that twenty items is long for a "Must Do" list but they may not realize that (a) Disney World has four gigantic theme parks and (b) in addition to rides, Disney World also has wonderful musical shows, fireworks, parades, and other special events.
-So on to our personal best list of top attractions and things to do... (and please share your own favorite attractions at Disney World).
+Some might say that 20 items are long for a "must do" list but they may not realize that Disney World has four gigantic theme parks and in addition to rides, Disney World also has wonderful musical shows, fireworks, parades, and other special events.
+These are our top favorite Disney World attractions.

-This classic attraction is one of the most popular, and it's utterly quirky: you might think it's about a huge drop on a log flume ride (above), but actually most of the ride meanders past figures of Brer Rabbit, Brer Fox, and other animatronic characters, to the tune of a silly song about a Laughing Place, with a "Zip-ee-dee-do-dah" finale -- check it all out in this video that takes you through... all the details.
+This classic attraction is one of the most popular, and it's utterly quirky: you might think it's about a huge drop on a log flume ride (above), but actually most of the ride meanders past figures of Brer Rabbit, Brer Fox, and other animatronic characters, to the tune of a silly song about a Laughing Place, with a "Zip-ee-dee-do-dah" finale.
 (And the big chute drop is a lot of fun.)

-This was one son's favorite ride at a certain age and we must've riden it a dozen times on one trip.
-With its train and Wild West themes and top speed of 36 mph, Thunder Mountain is a just-right ride for younger kids.
-(As for Splash Mountain, kids only need to be 40 inches tall to ride.)
-You can watch a video at the Disney World site.
+With its train and Wild West themes and a top speed of 36 mph, Thunder Mountain is a just-right ride for younger kids.
+(As for Splash Mountain, kids... only need to be 40 inches tall to ride.)

 02 of 09